 Section 1895(b)(3)(A)(i) of the Act requires that the standard prospective payment rate and other applicable amounts be standardized in a manner that eliminates the effects of variations in relative case-mix and area wage adjustments among different home health agencies in a budget-neutral manner.
-To determine the CY 2021 national, standardized 30-day period payment rate, we apply a wage index budget neutrality factor and the home health payment update percentage discussed in section III.C.2. of this proposed rule.
+To determine the CY 2021 national, standardized 30-day period payment rate, we apply a wage index budget neutrality factor and the home health payment update percentage discussed in section III.C.2. of this final rule.

-To calculate the wage index budget neutrality factor, we simulated total payments for non-LUPA 30-day periods using the proposed CY 2021 wage index and compared it to our simulation of total payments for non-LUPA 30-day periods using the CY 2020 wage index.
-By dividing the total payments for non-LUPA 30-day periods using the CY 2021 wage index by the total payments for non-LUPA 30-day periods using the CY 2020 wage index, we obtain a wage index budget neutrality factor of 0.9987.
-We would apply the wage index budget neutrality factor of 0.9987 to the calculation of the CY 2021 national, standardized 30-day period payment
+To calculate the wage index budget neutrality factor, we simulated total payments, using CY 2019 Medicare claims data for episodes ending on or before December 31, 2019 for which we had a linked OASIS assessment, for non-LUPA 30-day periods using the CY 2021 wage index and compared it to our simulation of total payments for non-LUPA 30-day periods using the CY 2020 wage index.
+By dividing the total payments for non-LUPA 30-day periods using the CY 2021 wage index by the total payments for non-LUPA 30-day periods using the CY 2020 wage index, we obtain a wage index budget neutrality factor of 0.9999.
+We apply the wage index budget neutrality factor of 0.9999 to the calculation of the CY 2021 national, standardized 30-day period payment rate.

 We note that in past years, a case-mix budget neutrality factor was annually applied to the HH PPS base rates to account for the change between the previous year's case-mix weights and the newly recalibrated case-mix weights.
-Since CY 2020 was the first year of PDGM, we are not proposing to recalibrate the PDGM case-mix weights and; therefore, a case-mix budget neutrality factor is not needed.
+Since CY 2020 was the first year of PDGM, we did not propose to recalibrate the PDGM case-mix weights and; therefore, a case-mix budget neutrality factor is not needed.
 However, in future years under the PDGM, we would apply a case-mix budget neutrality factor with the annual payment update in order to account for the change between the previous year's PDGM case-mix weights and the new recalibrated PDGM case-mix weights.

-Next, we would update the 30-day payment rate by the CY 2021 home health payment update percentage of 2.7 percent.
+Next, we update the 30-day payment rate by the CY 2021 home health payment update percentage of 2.0 percent.
 The CY 2021 national, standardized 30-day period payment rate is calculated in Table 7.